-In order to obtain a consistent characterization of population trends in factors related to the prevention, early detection, or treatment of cancer, the joinpoint statistical methodology was used in this report.
-This methodology characterizes a trend using joined linear segments on a logarithmic scale; the point where two segments meet is called a "joinpoint."
-The methodology is used to characterize trends in cancer incidence and mortality rates (e.g., in the SEER Cancer Statistics Review).
+The Cancer Trends Progress Report features joinpoint statistical methodology to present a consistent characterization of population trends for factors related to the prevention, early detection, or treatment of cancer.
+Joinpoint methodology characterizes a trend using joined linear segments on a logarithmic scale; the point where two segments meet is called a "joinpoint."
+The methodology is useful for identifying trends in cancer incidence and mortality rates (e.g., in the SEER Cancer Statistics Review).